Dress Up

 loose fitting t-shirts anda pants.
 1 started turning over my wardrobe

-with short shorts, colorful socks, and colorful shirts., all the while selecting a size or two down from what I thought was correct.
-Not only was this more comtortable, but I feit more contident, too.
-I started to teel proud of my shapely legs and lanky body.
+with short shorts, colorful socks, and colorful shirts. all the while selecting a size or two down from what I thought was correct.
+Not only was this more comfortable, but I feit more contident, too.
+I started to feel proud of my shapely legs and lanky body.
 The more comfortable I felt in my clothes. the more comfortable I felt in my body.
 I stopped caring what

-other people thought about how I iooked and started outfitting myself in increasingly wilder, more colorful clothing,.
+other people thought about how I looked and started outfitting myself in increasingly wilder, more colorful clothing.

-I knew I hzd overcome my concern for other people's opinions when I bought myself a straw fedora.
+I knew I had overcome my concern for other people's opinions when I bought myself a straw fedora.
 I always wanted a fancy hat, but was mortified by

 the potential for ridicule from my surrounding ball-cap wearing peers.